jimthompson5802/wordle_solver/README.md

 ### `src/llm_solver_nyt.py`

 Used to play Wordle on the NYT website.
 Depends on OpenAI GPT4 model via the OpenAI Playground Chat.

+Here's a breakdown of what the code does:

+1. It first sets up an argument parser to accept a boolean flag `--api` from the command line.

+2. It creates a `WordListGeneratorLLM` object with a list of five-letter words.
+This object will be used to generate candidate words for the game.

+3. It creates an `OpenAIInterface` object with the OpenAI API key.
+This object will be used to interact with the OpenAI API.

+4. It then enters a loop where it makes guesses at the word.
+The initial guess is "adieu".
+If the guess is correct, the loop ends.
+If the guess is incorrect, the `WordListGeneratorLLM` object updates its state based on the result and generates a new prompt.
+If the `--api` flag is set, the script sends the prompt to the OpenAI API and uses the response as the next guess.
+If the `--api` flag is not set, the script asks the user to manually enter the next guess.

+5. The loop continues until a correct guess is made or the maximum number of attempts is reached.

+6. Finally, it prints the global state of the `WordListGeneratorLLM` object.

+The `create_correct_result`, `create_present_result`, and `create_absent_result` functions are helper functions that ask the user to input the correct, present, and absent letter patterns, respectively.
+These patterns are used to update the state of the `WordListGeneratorLLM` object.

 #### Current Limiations
 * Requires manual interaction with the NYT website.